The liberal Left harms its own cause by ceding to its opponents what has historically been its most fundamental principle.

-Historically, it would likely be a conservative response to a progressive proposition; women’s suffrage was met with violence, as was the LGBT movement, certainly the civil rights movement, and indeed the pattern extends even as far back as the enlightenment.
-These were all dangerous ideas in their time (and continue to be so in many parts of the world), which had to be snuffed out lest the very fabric of society be pulled apart.
-If violence was the means by which this could most effectively be done, then so be it.
+Historically, this would likely have been a conservative response to a progressive proposition; women’s suffrage was met with violence, as were the LGBT and civil rights movement, in a pattern extending as far back as the enlightenment.
+In their time,these were all dangerous ideas -and continue to be so in many parts of the world- which had to be snuffed out lest the very fabric of society be pulled apart.
+If violent means were necessary to effectively achieve this end, so be it.

 Today, the safer assumption to make would be that those historic roles are reversed.

-Ann Coulter, America’s perhaps-only-slightly-less-vile answer to Katie Hopkins, cancelled a planned speech at the University of California, Berkeley last month after being invited by a student group at the university.
-The appearance had received threats of violent protests similar to those that shut down former Breitbart troll Milo Yiannopoulous on the same campus only months earlier, in which protesters clashed with police, threw Molotov cocktails, fired flares, pulled down barricades, and smashed windows.
+Ann Coulter, America’s answer to Katie Hopkins, cancelled a planned speech at UC Berkeley last month after being invited by a student group at the university.
+The event had received threats of violent protests similar to those that shut down former Breitbart troll Milo Yiannopoulous on the same campus only months earlier, in which bandana-clad protesters clashed with police, threw Molotov cocktails, fired flares, pulled down barricades, and smashed windows.

-Berkeley, as well as the student groups that had invited her, pulled their invitation for her original date fearing the violent outbreaks that could ensue.
+Berkeley, along with the student groups that had invited her, pulled Coulter’s invitation for her original date fearing the violent outbreaks that could ensue.

-In a poignant irony, Berkeley is the birthplace of the Free Speech Movement, in which students protested in the 1960s to lift the ban on political speech on campus and allow for free expression and academic freedom.
-For as long as the liberal tradition has existed, it’s been understood that stopping speech you disagree with – which has long been an authoritarian tool – sets the precedent by which ideas you hold dear can be stopped in the future.
+In a poignant irony, Berkeley is the birthplace of the Free Speech Movement, in which students in the 1960s demonstrated to lift the ban on political speech on campus, and allow for free expression and academic freedom.
+For as long as the liberal tradition has existed, it’s been understood that stifling speech you disagree with – which has long been an authoritarian tool – sets the precedent by which ideas you hold dear can be stopped in the future.

-Now, in a paradoxical combination of absolute certainty and passion in their position, as well as an absolute refusal to argue that position from first principles, increasingly it is the left that shuts down speech anathema to its worldview.
-By doing so, Leftists have inadvertently let the right assume the mantle of the champions of free expression in the West.
+Today, in a paradoxical combination of absolute certainty in their position, as well as an absolute refusal to argue that position from first principles, increasingly it is the left that shuts down speech anathema to its worldview.
+By doing so, the hard left has inadvertently let the right assume the mantle of champions of free expression in the West.

 “Free speech” has become a dirty phrase to much of the modern left; a dog whistle, an empty platitude, a Trojan horse mechanism by which bigots can spread their bile whilst comfortably cloaked in liberal rhetoric.
 Its invocation, even by those not on the right, is met with visceral suspicion.
 How can you defend someone’s right to hate-monger without tacitly endorsing their message?
 How can you allow their message a platform without taking their side against those who they marginalise?

 Given the rise of nationalism and neo-fascism across the West, it is understandable that people lose faith in discourse.
 If the far-right doesn’t understand racism by now, then why should we assume they will through discussion?
-This is the line of thinking shared by loose networks of militant far-left groups such as Antifa ( Anti-Fascist Action), who reject dialogue and in many cases favour physical confrontation with the aim of silencing right-wing speakers and violently counter-protesting far-right demonstrations.
+This is the line of thinking shared by loose networks of militant far-left groups such as Antifa, who reject dialogue and in many cases favour physical confrontation with the aim of silencing right-wing speakers and violently counter-protesting far-right demonstrations.

 In an interview on a New York Times podcast, Elizabeth Dunn, one of the students who took part in the original protest in the auditorium, paints a revealing portrait of how the free speech issues surrounding the incident are seen:

 A few things are notable here.
-Firstly, the notion that free speech is an “arbitrary switch” betrays a fundamental misunderstanding of the issue; the whole point is that it transcends who is in power.
+Firstly, the notion that free speech is an “arbitrary switch” betrays a fundamental misunderstanding of the concept; the whole point is that it transcends who holds power.
 Secondly, the idea that a university can’t invite someone to speak without implicitly “validating” their views or giving them their institutional imprimatur undercuts the entire enterprise of filtering good ideas from bad ones.